 Why cook with an oil that has a high smoke point?

-When a fat is heated past its smoke point it will begin to break down and release free radicals.
+When fat is heated past its smoke point, it will begin to break down and release free radicals.
 Free radicals are not good for your health.

 Why worry about free radicals?

 Free radicals attack DNA, which can ultimately lead to cancer.
 Free radicals also attack collagen and lipids that keep the skin firm, leading to dry skin and aggressive aging.

 Also, as the fat breaks down and degrades, it will start to produce gasses that easily ignite.
 Not a good idea in the kitchen!